1993 Florida State Seminoles football team: Season summary

 FSU beat its first five opponents by an average score of 46–3, during which linebacker Derrick Brooks outscored the Noles' first five opponents combined.
 These victories included a 57-0 win over #17 Clemson and a 33-7 win over #13 North Carolina.
 The Seminoles' first competitive contest didn't come until October 9, when the third-ranked Miami Hurricanes came to Tallahassee with a 31-game regular season win streak.
 That game was sealed when FSU safety Devin Bush picked off a Frank Costa pass and ran it back 40 yards for a Florida State touchdown, making the score 28–10 with 4:59 to play.

-On November 13, 1993, Florida State played Notre Dame in a matchup of unbeaten teams.
+On November 13, 1993, Florida State played Notre Dame in a matchup of unbeaten teams in an away game at Notre Dame Stadium, on a day where 20 mph winds created extra adversity for the pass-happy Noles.
 FSU was ranked #1 and Notre Dame was ranked #2.
 In a matchup hailed as the "Game of the Century", the Seminoles' bid for a perfect season fell short as Notre Dame prevailed, 31–24.
 The Irish had leads of 24–7 and 31–17 before the Seminoles scored late to cut the final margin to seven.
 The Noles then regained possession at their own 37-yard line with just 51 seconds left in the game.
 Three consecutive passes by Ward quickly led Florida State to the Notre Dame 14.
 On the last play of the game, Ward rolled out and had his pass attempt batted down in the end zone, leaving the Irish with a 31–24 victory.
 After that game, Notre Dame was voted #1 and FSU was voted #2.